andreeco/OneTimePasswords.jl/README.md

 Also provides provisioning URIs and SVG/PNG QR-codes for authenticator apps.

-**Security Notice:**
+## Security Considerations

-This library is a _stateless_ OTP codec.
+This package implements only the algorithmic core of HOTP, TOTP, and OCRA.
-It does **not** enforce rate limiting, account lockouts, throttling, replay prevention, or secure memory handling.
+It is **stateless** — there is no rate limiting, lockout, replay tracking, throttling, or secure memory handling.

-It is the responsibility of the application or server to:
+Applications or servers using this library must implement their own controls:

-- Enforce retry limits per user/session
+- Retry limits and account lockouts after repeated failures
-- Lock accounts (temporarily or permanently) after repeated failures
+- Artificial delays or backoff to slow brute-force attacks
-- Insert artificial delays or exponential backoff between attempts
+- Rejection of reused codes (replay) within the same time window or session
-- Prevent reuse of OTPs (replay) in the same time window/session
+- Secure storage of shared secrets, both in memory and on disk
-- Store secrets securely in memory and at rest
+- Transport of OTPs and secrets only over TLS or other secure channels

-- Always use TLS or other secure channels for OTP transport ...
+Secrets are returned as Base32‑encoded immutable `String`s.

-Without these operational measures, your application will be vulnerable to brute-force attacks and OTP replay.
+They cannot be erased from memory after use.

-Secrets are returned as Base32-encoded `String`s, which are immutable and cannot be zeroized from memory; for high-assurance systems, use `Vector{UInt8}` for secrets and explicitly overwrite them (with `fill!`) after use.
+For higher‑assurance systems, store secrets as `Vector{UInt8}` and overwrite them explicitly with `fill!()`.

-## Timing and Side-Channel Security
+**Timing and side‑channel behavior**

-- OTP code comparisons are performed in constant time, mitigating the most common remote timing side-channel attacks.
+- OTP value comparisons are constant‑time.
-- This package does **not** guarantee constant-time execution for secret decoding, key handling, or cryptographic operations; it is not designed for hardware tokens, HSMs, or “side-channel hardened” use cases.
+- Secret decoding, HMAC, and other cryptographic operations are not guaranteed constant‑time and not “side‑channel hardened”.
-- For most typical server deployments, this is sufficient.
-For high-assurance applications (e.g., multi-tenant or hostile environments, or where hardware side-channels are a concern), use a hardened cryptography library or a hardware security module (HSM).
+- For hostile or multi‑tenant environments, use a hardened crypto library or a hardware security module (HSM).

 ## Installation